-Browse on keywords: crop rotation ID pesiticide transport
+Browse on keywords: crop rotation organic matter pesiticide transport

 10256.
 Mallawatantri, A.P..
 1990.
 Effects of long-term management, slope position, and depth on pesticide transport parameters.. manuscript, Dept. of Crops & Soils, Washington State University, Pullman..

 Pesticide adsoprtion was compared on soils from adjacent farms, with one farm using a low-input system and the other a conventional system.
 Adsorption of pesticide by soil is signficantly controlled by the organic carbon content of the soil.
 Carbon content was higher on the low-input farm, and also varied with landscape position on both farms.
 The relative adsorption of the four pesticides studed was diuron > metribuzin, triallate > 2,4-D. Adsorption was higher on the low-input farm, at bottom slope positions with higher soil carbon, and in surface soils than in subsoils.
 Weakly adsorbed pesticides should be avoided on top slope and eroded areas due to increased risk of movement.
 The green manure rotation on the low-input farm reduced potential pesticide transport due to higher soil carbon levels.